About Me

 I grew up in São Paulo, Brazil, which is where I fell in love with astronomy after visiting the Ibirapuera Planetarium as a kid.
 Outside of the lab, I am passionate about coffee (most recently, I've also been interested in matcha), ice skating, and Star Wars.

-This is me observing with Keck's NIRC2 for some of my exoplanet orbit work!
+And observing with Keck's NIRC2 for some of my exoplanet orbit work!

 Research